Hillwalking at Chesthill

 In May, June, July, straying from the recognised clockwise route chases calving hinds from the ground where they "heft" their calves.
 This is a process for the young which teaches them how to survive over their lives.
 Human intrusion and disturbance is destabilising to this.

-Wildlife Legislation and the Scottish Outdoor Access Code (SOAQC) places a responsibility on walkers to avoid conflicting and disrupting animals and birds, especially during their breeding seasons, as well as during deer management activity in the autumn.
+Wildlife Legislation and the Scottish Outdoor Access Code (SOAC) places a responsibility on walkers to avoid conflicting and disrupting animals and birds, especially during their breeding seasons, as well as during deer management activity in the autumn.

 Our policy is designed to give the public access in a controlled and managed manner, within the capacity of the land and estate activity.
 We also advise on how to avoid conflicting with the estate's activities and business.
 With the support of the authorities from September through November, a short period over which the estate core business takes place, hill walking is discouraged on the hills north of Invervar.
-Our business underwrites jobs, conservation management, and animal welfare, as well as obliging Nature Scotland deer management policy.
+Our business underwrites jobs, conservation management, and animal welfare, as well as obliging Nature Scot deer management policy.

-Such sensibly reduced access is being encouraged by P&K Council and by Nature Scotland (through advice in the Access Code - Section 5-Open Hill Stalking).
+Such sensibly reduced access is being encouraged by P&K Council and by Nature Scot (through advice in the Access Code - Section 5-Open Hill Stalking).

 Access is available throughout most of the rest of the year December - August.